 According to Jenna, differentiation in the art room is key when we look at meeting the needs of all learners.
 She describes differentiated instruction as a proactive approach to lesson design that responds to students’ varying interests, readiness levels, and learning styles.
 For most students in a room, this flexible and responsive approach will be enough to engage students in instruction.

-We know, though, some students will require additional supports or adjusted approaches.
+We know, though, that some students will require additional support or adjusted approaches.
 These, Jenna shared, are called adaptations.
 Adaptations include both modifications and accommodations.
 Although we often use these terms interchangeably, they are actually different!
 I asked Jenna to provide an outline of these differences, and examples of how they might look in an art room.

 Here is what she shared with me.
 (Italics denote text contributed by Jenna to this piece.)

 Accommodations are adaptations we make to the educational environment that allow students with disabilities to participate in the same activity as their peers.
 They can include classroom setup, tools, and materials—anything that works to remove a barrier to participation in the activity.